Baagsma/PBQA/README.md

-# Pattern Based Question and Anser
+# Pattern Based Question and Answer